MiragianCycle/OVIWrite/README.md

 ### Rewarding Long-Term Benefits:

-I can only offer personal anecdotes here in lieu of more scientific approach.
+I can only offer personal anecdotes here in lieu of a more scientific approach.
 In the three years since I discovered Vim/NeoVim for myself, I have steadily become very productive.
 The procrastination associated with writing has disappeared, and I believe part of that is because I don't have to struggle through the bloated mess that is MSWord.
-Editing too has become a joy because it editing is Vim's superpower.
+Editing too has become a joy because editing is Vim's superpower.

 ### 🚗 ROADMAP